 Marc Aronson is an author, professor, speaker, editor and publisher who believes that young people, especially pre-teens and teenagers, are smart, passionate, and capable of engaging with interesting ideas in interesting ways.

 He writes books, visits schools, teaches classes, and publishes books that affirm this belief.
 His mission is to inspire young people to ask questions, to look around, behind, inside of the stories the world tells us – whether that means being a detective, examining the clues history has left behind, or a reporter, telling the truth about the modern world.

-Aronson has a doctorate in American History – his focus was on William Crary Brownell, Edith Wharton’s editor, and he published conclusions as a lengthy essay in the New York Times Book Review.
-He periodically reviews books for the Los Angeles Times Books Review, and the Minneapolis Star-Tribune, and publishes essays in journals devoted to reading and literature.
-He lives in New Jersey with his wife, the author Marina Budhos and their two sons.
+Aronson has a doctorate in American History – his focus was on William Crary Brownell, Edith Wharton’s editor, and he published his conclusions as a lengthy essay in the New York Times Book Review.
+His parents, the scenic designers Boris and Lisa Aronson, as well as his maternal aunt, the weaver Trude Guermonprez, and grandfather, the conductor Heinrich Jalowetz were deeply involved with the arts and modernism.

 Here is a clip of him speaking about this lineage in London.
 He is working with his wife the author Marina Budhos on further research.
 That family background in 20th century cultural innovation informs all of his work with 21st century readers.
 He writes a twice-monthly column called “Consider the Source” for School Library Journal in which he shares his ongoing observations about books, education, reading, nonfiction, and more.
 He lives in New Jersey with his wife and their two sons.
 The three Aronson males are avid sports players and fans and are always up for a game of pick-up basketball.